NuiceT/bitnano-zli/docs/README.md

 ### Core

+For the core implementation, I got inspiration from this [YouTube Playlist](https://www.youtube.com/playlist?list=PLzvRQMJ9HDiTqZmbtFisdXFxul5k0F-Q4).
+But he did it without Typescript and had no implemented client.

 #### Block

 The idea of a block, is to include transactions and getting mined by miners.
 As in Bitcoin, I wanted blocks including a hash and transactions.
 So I designed the [UML](#uml-diagrams) for the block and started programming immediately.
-I think there is nothing much more to say, as i got some inspiration from [Youtube](https://www.youtube.com/playlist?list=PLzvRQMJ9HDiTqZmbtFisdXFxul5k0F-Q4).
+I think there is nothing much more to say, as i got my inspiration from [Youtube](https://www.youtube.com/playlist?list=PLzvRQMJ9HDiTqZmbtFisdXFxul5k0F-Q4).

 ##### Hash calculation